-- 36. Disclosure is based on relevance and materiality and is kept under continuous review as the case progresses to the Practice Committee; however, an important trigger is likely to be disclosure of the registrant's case (ordinarily three months after disclosure of the GDC's case).
-At which stage, what might undermine the GDC's case or assist the registrant's case will be re-considered. - 37.
-Where a dispute arises between the parties as to whether the disclosure test is met or has been properly applied in relation to a particular document, a Preliminary Meeting may be requested in order to consider directions for disclosure.
-In those circumstances, the members or Chair should consider the request, in the context of the overarching objective and the need to ensure the overall fairness of the proceedings. - 38.
-The Courts have held that the failure of a regulatory body to disclose documents, and the failure of the panel to order disclosure may amount to a "serious procedural irregularity" which rendered the proceedings "unjust".
-However, such concerns must be balanced against questions of relevance (including where the material is considered to be irrelevant, or an unfounded "fishing expedition"), and the potential impact of disclosure on the rights of another individual.
+- 36. In terms of unused material, the GDC's legal team reviews the materials and applies a test similar to that used in criminal and civil jurisdiction.
+This is to disclose material (or provide access for inspection) in circumstances where that material might undermine the GDC's case or assist the registrant's case.
+This ensures fairness for the registrant and to the proceedings. - 37.
+Disclosure is based on relevance and materiality and is kept under continuous review as the case progresses to the Practice Committee.
+However, an important trigger is likely to be disclosure of the registrant's case (ordinarily three months after disclosure of the GDC's case), at which stage what might undermine the GDC's case or assist the registrant's case will be reconsidered. - 38.
+Where a dispute arises between the parties as to whether the disclosure test (as described in paragraph 35) is met or has been properly applied in relation to a particular document, a Preliminary Meeting may be requested to consider directions for disclosure.
+In those circumstances, the members or Chair should consider the request in the context of the overarching objective and the need to ensure the overall fairness of the proceedings. - 39.
+The Courts have held that the failure of a regulatory body to disclose documents, and the failure of the panel to order disclosure may amount to a 'serious procedural irregularity' which rendered the proceedings 'unjust' 14.
+However, such concerns must be balanced against questions of relevance (including where the material is considered to be irrelevant, or an unfounded 'fishing expedition' and the potential impact of disclosure on the rights of another individual.